signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 </div>

 <div class="message-box warning">
 Don't forget to set up your environment variables.
-To add them, click your environment, then the _Configuration_ link in the left menu, and then click the _Edit_ button against the _Software_ pane (see the image below).
+To add them, click your environment, then the <i>Configuration</i> link in the left menu, and then click the <i>Edit</i> button against the <i>Software</i> pane (see the image below).
 </div>

 ![image](https://user-images.githubusercontent.com/125164513/227616385-ebc3e434-c9c7-4cc7-a2e6-5b35c3f28b73.png)